One day in our science class, we trooped out to the pond

 If only Greeks had known of you,

-Just think the myths that would ensue !
+Just think what legends would ensue !

 Instead, your polyps are maligned –